riadjoseph/royal-giraffe/src/pages/products/plant1.md

 ---
 # Audit SEO - 5 jours

 A complete audit of your website or e-commerce.
-We will touch on topics such as the target audiencelayouts, design, user experience, keywords and content, and technical aspects. sont les améliorations à faire au niveau du contenu, de la mise en page, l'expérience utilisateur et le SEO technique.
+We will touch on topics such as the target audience, layouts, design, user experience, keywords and content, and technical aspects. sont les améliorations à faire au niveau du contenu, de la mise en page, l'expérience utilisateur et le SEO technique.